 My name is Noucha, I’m eleven years old and my favorite superhero is me!

 Everything in my life is magical, epic and fantastic.
-I live in the most beautiful house in my area even though the roof’s falling apart and there are big cracks in the walls.
+I live in the most beautiful house in my neighborhood even though the roof’s falling apart and there are big cracks in the walls.
 My family is super amazing.
 My mom has a real gift for taking care of people and helping sick children get better.
-And one day my dad made himself completely invisible so that no one anywhere can find him.
+And one day my dad made himself completely invisible so that no one can find him anywhere.
 But I know that wherever he is, he’s looking out for me.

-When I’ve finished my breakfast it’s time to go and this is my best time.
+When I’ve finished my breakfast it’s time to go, and this is my favorite time.
 Because I don’t walk to school.
 I fly there.

 Going higher I can see the whole town getting tinier and tinier.
-The huge, dark and scary forest turns into a little, swaying, green bush like a fluffy animal sleeping peacefully.
-The river I’m scared of falling in is now just a thin, gleaming silver thread that ripples in the sun.
+The huge, dark and scary forest turns into a little, swaying, green bush, like a fluffy animal sleeping peacefully.
+The river I’m scared of falling in becomes just a thin, gleaming silver thread that ripples in the sun.

-While I’m flying I can see through walls and under the surface of water.
-I can see the fish leaping and dancing in among the weed.
+While I’m flying I can see through walls and below the surface of the water.
+I can see the fish leaping and dancing among the weed.
 I can even see the other kids in my class having breakfast with their parents before leaving for school.
 The whole world is like an open book that I fly over, just like a bird.
 At the foot of the mountain I can see the big gray roof of the hospital.
 That’s where my mom works all day and sometimes at night.
-I look at the white walls with its little windows and I send her my love power to keep her strong.
+I look at the white walls with all the little windows, and I send her my love power to keep her strong.
 She’s probably looking after and helping someone else, maybe even a little girl like me.
-I’m not sure if a superhero can have these kinds of thoughts but I have to say that sometimes it makes me feel a bit sad.
+I’m not sure if a superhero can have these kinds of thoughts, but I have to say that sometimes it makes me feel a bit sad.

 But then it’s good because I see my favorite place in the world.
 It’s a long, flat building with red brick walls and big windows.
 It’s where you can find answers to any questions you could possibly ask and millions of stories from all over the world.
 That’s the library.
 I spend a lot of time here after school waiting for my mom to get me.
 Once I tried to count all the books on the shelves but there were too many.
 I promised myself that I would read them all until I found a heroine as strong as me.